boylesoftware/x2node-ws-resources/README.md

 * `f$dob!&f$city=Brooklyn&f$:or=g&g$status=ACTIVE&g$status:pre=NEW_` - Select records that do not have `dob` property value, have `city` property value equal "Brooklyn" and `status` property either equal "ACTIVE" or start with "NEW_".

-If the property in the test is a collection (an array property), only empty/not empty test can be used.
+If the property in the test is a collection (an array property), two different tests can be used.
+The simplest test is the empty/not empty test.
 The parameter can have a value, like in a logical junction operator, that identifies the group of tests to apply to the collection elements.
 For example:

 * `f$appointmentAvailabilities=g&g$weekday:alt=MON|TUE` - Select all records that have elements in the `appointmentAvailabilities` nested objects array property that have their `weekday` property either "MON" or "TUE".

+The second type of collection test is a count test, which verifies that the collection has the provided exact number of elements (or not, if negated).
+For example:

+* `f$tags:count=2` - Select all records that have exactly two elements in the `tags` collection property.

+As with the empty/not empty test, the collection filter conditions can be added.
+For example:

+* `f$tags:count=2:g&g$name:alt=New|Sale` - Select all records that have both tags "New" and "Sale".

+This is a particularly useful expression and it allows logical "and" testing for collections.
+Without it, the above exression could be written as:

+* `f$tags=g&g$name=New&f$tags=h&h$name=Sale` - Fine, but longer (especially if there are more than 2 values to combine) and may translate to a less efficient database query in the backend.

+Finally, note the difference from:

+* `f$tags=g&g$name:alt=New|Sale` - Select all records that have _either_ "New" _or_ "Sale" tags.

 #### Included Record Properties